Hofstra University

 Hofstra University is a private research university in Hempstead, New York, United States.
-It originated in 1935 as an extension of New York University and became an independent college in 1939.
+It originated in 1935 as an extension of New York University and became an independent four-year college in 1937.
 Comprising ten schools, including the Zucker School of Medicine and the Maurice A. Deane School of Law, Hofstra has hosted a series of prominent presidential conferences and several United States presidential debates.